-Johnson’s career began in journalism working at The Times of London, however he was eventually fired in 1988 for falsifying a quote.
-Later he became The Telegraph’s Brussels correspondent.
+Johnson’s career began as a journalist at The Times of London, but he was eventually fired in 1988 for falsifying a quote.
+Later Johnson became The Telegraph’s Brussels correspondent.
 From 1994 to 1999 he worked as assistant editor at the conservative-leaning magazine The Spectator, before becoming editor from 1999 to 2005.
 In 2001, he was elected as the Conservative MP for Henley.
 Johnson was Mayor of London from 2008 to 2016 and has been MP for Uxbridge and South Ruislip since 2015.

 At school, Johnson was a member of Oxford University’s exclusive Bullingdon Club, which also had senior Tory politicians such as David Cameron and George Osborne as members.
 Johnson was also on the board of advisors for the now-defunct right wing think tank The Atlantic Bridge founded by International Trade Secretary Liam Fox. , ,

 Stance on Climate Change

 June 5, 2020

 “Whilst we are all rightly focused on beating coronavirus, we cannot lose sight of the need to protect our people and our planet from the devastating threat of climate change and biodiversity loss if nothing is done.
 1/4

 “This period has undoubtedly increased our gratitude for and appreciation of the green spaces and nature around us – providing us with respite during such difficult times.
 2/4

 “As we come through this pandemic and begin to rebuild our economies, it’s time to invest in the industries, infrastructure and jobs that will endure any storm – or even another virus – so we bounce back stronger than before.
 3/4